 Busboys and Poets is a community gathering place.
-First established in 2005, Busboys and Poets was founded by owner Andy Shallal, an artist, activist and restaurateur.
-After opening the flagship location at 14th and V Streets, NW, the neighboring residents and progressive community embraced Busboys, particularly activists opposed to the Iraq War.
-Busboys and Poets is now located in six distinctive neighborhoods in the Washington D.C Metropolitan and Baltimore areas.
-Busboys and Poets is a cultural hub for artists, activists, writers, thinkers and dreamers.
+First established in 2005, Busboys and Poets was founded by owner Andy Shallal, an artist, activist, and restaurateur.
+After opening the flagship location at 14th and V Streets, NW DC, the neighboring residents, and the progressive community embraced Busboys and Poets, particularly activists opposed to the Iraq War.
+Busboys and Poets is now located in eight distinctive neighborhoods in the Washington D.C Metropolitan and Baltimore areas.
+Busboys and Poets is a cultural hub for artists, activists, writers, thinkers, and dreamers.

 Why the name?